 Manyberries Conservation Site

-Manyberries Conservation Site is located approximately 70 kilometers south of Medicine Hat in the County of Forty Mile.
-The 160-acre property is 28 kilometers north of the Silver Sage Conservation Site.
+Manyberries Conservation Site is located approximately 70 kilometres south of Medicine Hat in the County of Forty Mile.
+The property is 28 kilometres north of the Silver Sage Conservation Site.
 The property contains native habitat including grassland, shrubland and riparian habitat which is important to a variety of wildlife species.
 The area supports seventeen “at risk” species including sage grouse, Sprague’s pipit, chestnut-collared longspur, burrowing owl and is located in the critical sage grouse habitat area.
 The area is home to game species like mule deer, white-tailed deer, pronghorn, moose, ring-necked pheasant and sharp-tailed grouse.
 This site provides excellent recreational opportunities for upland game bird and big game hunting, trapping, hiking and wildlife viewing.

 McVinnie Reservoir is a 152-acre site providing grassland habitat for songbirds, shorebirds and upland gamebirds.
 ACA annually stocks this pond with trout, typically before the May long weekend.
 The site has a parking area, floating docks, garbage bins and outhouse.
 Travel N from West Lethbridge on Highway 25 for approximately 20.4 km to RR 214, and then N on RR 214 for 17.9 km.
 Look for the access road and site sign on the E side of the road.